johnwcowan/r7rs-work/RestartsCowan.md

   Retries a computation with a given input value substituted for some invalid value in the original input.
 The invoker of a `use-value` restarter accepts at least one argument, the new value(s) to substitute.
-It is typically *not* an ambient restarter, and normally returns an unspecified value.
+It is may or may not be an ambient restarter, and normally returns an unspecified value.

 `store-value`

-  These restarters are in every respect like `use-value` restarters except that they are meant to store the input value somewhere, so that the old one is completely replaced, rather than just using the input value temporarily and possibly accidentally reusing the old value and signaling another error.
+  These restarter tag is in every respect like `use-value` restarters except that it is meant to store the input value somewhere, so that the old one is completely replaced, rather than just using the input value temporarily and possibly accidentally reusing the old value and signaling another error.